Mansory888/DNP1Y_Assignment_2/README.md

 ## The system:
 In this assignment you will create a Blazor-server web page to manage data and view statistics about families.
 The adults have jobs.
 The children have interests, and pets.

+The data will be saved separately in a server and the server/client connection will be done in Rest

 ## Minimum requirements:
 - Be able to add a new Adult to persistent storage (i.e. the file, through the FileContext class).